ktorio/ktor-documentation/topics/http-client_engines.md

 ## JVM and Android {id="jvm-android"}

-In this section, we'll take a look on engines available for JVM/Android and their configurations.
+In this section, we'll take a look at engines available for JVM/Android and their configurations.

 ### Android {id="android"}
 The `Android` engine targets Android and can be configured in the following way: